berat-552/task-management-api/README.md

 ## Prerequisities

-- Docker: Make sure you have Docker installed on your machine.
+- Docker (optional to run in container): Make sure you have Docker installed on your machine.
 If not, you can download it from [Docker's official website](https://www.docker.com/get-started).

 ## Installation